j-webtek/LLM-Learning/README.md

 ### 🌌 General AI Insights

 #### AI Model Philosophies and Debates
+- [Before the United States Patent and Trademark Office, Department of Commerce](https://www.uspto.gov/sites/default/files/documents/OpenAI_RFC-84-FR-58141.pdf): OpenAI stresses the importance of fair use in AI training and urges clarity in copyright regulations to support AI innovation.
 - [Vector database is not a separate database category](https://nextword.substack.com/p/vector-database-is-not-a-separate)
 - [First Impressions with GPT-4V(ision)](https://blog.roboflow.com/gpt-4-vision/): OpenAI has introduced GPT-4V, a multimodal extension of the GPT-4 model, allowing users to input images and voice queries.
 While the model excels at general image questions, providing context-aware answers, it has limitations, including inaccuracies in object detection and occasional "hallucinations" of incorrect information.
 - [Why Open Source AI Will Win](https://varunshenoy.substack.com/p/why-open-source-ai-will-win) - The debate between open-source and closed-source AI models.
 - [NSA, FBI, and CISA Release Cybersecurity Information Sheet on Deepfake Threats](https://www.cisa.gov/news-events/alerts/2023/09/12/nsa-fbi-and-cisa-release-cybersecurity-information-sheet-deepfake-threats): The NSA, FBI, and CISA have released a Cybersecurity Information Sheet on the rising threat of synthetic media, including deepfakes, highlighting their growing impact on sectors like the NSS, DoD, and national infrastructure.
 The agencies emphasize the importance of reviewing their recommended steps and best practices to address deepfake threats effectively.

 #### AI Technologies and Capabilities
+- [Microsoft introduces AI meddling to your files with Copilot in OneDrive](https://www.theregister.com/2023/10/04/onedrive_to_acquire_copilot_skills/):Microsoft is set to revamp OneDrive with AI-driven features, with some rolling out in December and others in early 2024.
 - [Picking a vector database: a comparison and guide for 2023](https://benchmark.vectorview.ai/vectordbs.html): The landscape of vector databases in 2023 is diverse, with each offering unique features catering to different needs.
 While Milvus stands out in performance and community strength, Pinecone shines in developer experience and hosting; the ideal choice varies based on project specifics, budget, and preferences, with the author leaning towards Pinecone and Milvus for their performance and flexibility.
 - [Graph-mining](https://github.com/google/graph-mining): Google's tools for tasks with inherent graph structures, used in products like Search, YouTube, and Maps.
 - [OnnxStream](https://github.com/vitoplantamura/OnnxStream/tree/846da873570a737b49154e8f835704264864b0fe): A specialized inference library designed to minimize memory consumption.